mcowger/Carvera_Controller/README.md

 The Controller software works on the following systems:

-- Windows
+- Windows 7 x64 or newer
 - MacOS using Intel CPUs running Ventura (13) or above
 - MacOS using Apple Silicon CPUs running Sonoma (14) or above
-- Linux using x64 CPU running a Linux distribution with Glibc 2.31 or above (eg. Ubuntu 20.04 or higher)
+- Linux using x64 CPUs running a Linux distribution with Glibc 2.31 or above (eg. Ubuntu 20.04 or higher)
-- Linux using ARM64 CPUs (eg RasPi 3 or above) running a distribution Glibc 2.36 or above (eg. Raspios Bookworm or higher)
+- Linux using ARM64 CPUs (eg RasPi 3 or above) running a distribution Glibc 2.36 or above (eg. RasPiOS Bookworm or higher)
+- Other systems might be work via the Python Package, see below for more details.

 ## Installation